DATAGerry/DATAGerry/docs/source/dev_guide/repository.rst

 1. merge bugfixes in an exitsing version-<minorversion> branch
 2. set a tag with the full version number (e.g. 1.2.1) on the last commit on that branch

 A tag should be set by creating a release in the GitHub WebUI.
-CircleCI will start automatically after setting a new tag and will create binaries, Docker images and documentation.
-Add the built tar.gz and binary to the GitHub release.
+Github Actions release workflow will start automatically after setting a new release and will create binaries, Docker images and documentation.

 latest symlink